-The first image can be found on the north wall immediately to the right as one enters the church.
+The first image can be found on the north wall immediately to the left as one enters the church.
 This fragment has recently been uncovered and its significance is unclear.
 One speculation is that the depiction of several crescents might indicate that it concerned the massacre of the innocents.

 Below: on the left-hand, eastern wall is a mural generally held to tell the story of St Nicholas.
 This mural is on three levels as shown below.

 The images at the top are thought to portray St Nicolas’ restoring life to three students who had been killed by a butcher to sell as pork- the three barrels in which they were being pickled are clearly depicted.

 The middle images are believed to show St Nicolas being himself reinstated after having been de-frocked.